How to Identify Your Water System

 You will know you have this system if: you have a boiler the size of a small kitchen cupboard somewhere in your house – you won’t have hot and cold water tanks.

 A combination boiler heats cold water direct from the cold mains supply as soon as you turn on the shower or a hot tap in your home.
 The boiler is normally wall mounted and you won't have a cold water tank (cistern) in your loft or a hot water tank (cylinder) in your airing cupboard.
 Because the water supply to the system is mains fed this produces a forceful showering experience.

-For a powerful showering experience we would recommend fitting a digital or mixer shower to this type of system.
-Alternatively, for a more gentle flow rate you could use one of Mira's electric shower fitted to the cold mains, this is also an ideal low cost option for a second or en-suite shower room.
+Mira Recommends: For a powerful showering experience we would recommend fitting a digital shower or mixer shower to this type of system.
+Alternatively, for a more gentle flow rate you could use one of Mira's electric showers fitted to the cold mains, this is also an ideal low cost option for a second or en-suite shower room.

 Low pressure gravity system

 You will know you have this system if: there is a cold water tank in your loft and hot water cylinder in your airing cupboard.

 This is the most common of all domestic water systems.
 The system consists of a cold water tank (or cistern) normally in your loft & a hot water tank (or cylinder) normally in your airing cupboard.
 It's called a low pressure gravity system because the water is kept under pressure via the gravity-fed water delivered from the cistern.
 How much pressure is produced is determined by the height at which the base of the cold water cistern is situated above the outlet.
 This is typically a minimum height of 1 metre for showers.
 The greater the height of the cistern above the showerhead the more pressure is created.